-'''

-Data Types
+Data Types from() options() server\ref()

-from()

-options()

-server ref()

-Function Index

-Function Details

-call/2

 Equivalent to call (ServerRef, Request, 5000).

-Send a request to a gen_server instance, and wait for a reply.
+Send a request to a gen\server instance, and wait for a reply.

-'''

 ServerRef: a reference to the gen\server acquired via startRequest: the request to send to the gen\serverTimeoutMs: the amount of time in milliseconds to wait for a reply returns: the reply sent back from the gen\server; {error, Reason}, otherwise.